jie65535/awesome-balatro/README.md

 - [Debug Menu](https://discord.com/channels/1116389027176787968/1209857245316255744) - Enables Balatro's builtin debug menu.
 Press TAB to show keybinds. by [@MathIsFun_](https://github.com/MathIsFun0)
 - [Milck QOL](https://github.com/Mi1cK/Milcks-QOL) - Add keyboard shortcuts to the game. by [Milck](https://github.com/Mi1cK)
 - [Faster Stakes Unlock](https://github.com/Wiwiweb/BalatroMods/blob/main/FasterStakesUnlock.lua) - Winning a run with a stake unlocks the stake 2 levels below for all decks. by [@Wiwiweb](https://github.com/Wiwiweb)
-- [RandomSprite](https://github.com/Mysthaps/BalatroMods/blob/main/RandomSprites.lua): Randomizes the sprites of all Jokers, Vouchers, Boosters and comsumables.
+- [RandomSprite](https://github.com/Mysthaps/BalatroMods/blob/main/RandomSprites.lua) - Randomizes the sprites of all Jokers, Vouchers, Boosters and comsumables.
 This will also randomize all modded cards into vanilla sprites. by [@Mysthaps](https://github.com/Mysthaps)
-- [Better Mouse And Gamepad](https://github.com/Kooluve/Better-Mouse-And-Gamepad): Make mouse and gamepad more efficient and easier to use. by [@Kooluve](https://github.com/Kooluve)
+- [Better Mouse And Gamepad](https://github.com/Kooluve/Better-Mouse-And-Gamepad) - Make mouse and gamepad more efficient and easier to use. by [@Kooluve](https://github.com/Kooluve)
+- [BalatroQuickLoad](https://github.com/TsunamiinFantasy/BalatroQuickLoad) - Make mouse and gamepad more efficient and easier to use. by [@TsunamiinFantasy](https://github.com/TsunamiinFantasy)

 ### Jokers
 - [LushMod](https://github.com/lusciousdev/LushMod) - Pack with 9 jokers with some interesting effects. by [@lusciousdev](https://github.com/lusciousdev)